 - Avoid Ownership: No one owned more than they could carry.
 Land and resources were held in tribal common.

-Civilization broke these rules and caused a chain reaction that led to the issues of today.
-Problems today include: hierarchy, wage slavery, authoritarian government, endless war, environmental destruction, destabilized climate and much more.
-For the first time in America, children now expect less in their lives than their parents enjoyed.
+Civilization broke these rules and caused a chain reaction that led to the crises of today: hierarchy, inequity, wage slavery, financial monarchy, authoritarian government, pandemic, endless war, habitat destruction, biodiversity crash, destabilized climate, etc. Children in America now expect less in their lives than their parents enjoyed.